JS-2005/Random-Element-Picker/README.md

 ## Page URL

-This code had been published with Github Page. \n
+This code had been published with Github Page.

 Click here to visit the page.